randomsuffer/cbrAPI/README.md

 ```
 sudo apt-get install p7zip-rar
 ```

-## Vignettes
-After installation you defenitely would like to see the examples of using cbrAPI.
-To do so, go to [project's wiki](https://github.com/randomsuffer/cbrAPI/wiki/The-very-beginning)!

 ## Known issues
 Package now is in it's beta version.
 Here're some things I'll fix in near future: